yangchang-n/yangchang-n/README.md

 ####

-- I’m a machine learning beginner, and currently studying TTS with Python3.
+- I’m a machine learning beginner, and currently interested in real-time TTS over ChatBot conversations.

 ####

-- I graduated from Yonsei Univ. in Seoul.
+- Education
-🎓 (2022) B.S. in Physics
+🎓 (2022.02) B.S. in Physics
-🎓 (2022) B.A. in Philosophy
+🎓 (2022.02) B.A. in Philosophy

+####

+- Certificate

 ####